 My Happy Place Week 1: Visualisation

-Today we are learning about Visualisation ‘the formation of a mental image of something’ in order to bring about a sense of calm.
-During the Covid19 Lock Down period many of us feeling isolated and perhaps not as calm as we would like to be so today I am providing you with a video (below) of a 10 minute visualisation to listen to and enjoy as well as tips on how to begin creating your own.
+Today we are learning about visualisation, ‘the formation of a mental image of something’, in order to bring about a sense of calm.
+During the Covid-19 lockdown period many of us are feeling isolated and perhaps not as calm as we would like to be.
+So, today, I am providing you with a video (below) of a 10-minute visualisation to listen to and enjoy as well as tips on how to begin creating your own.

 How to get started creating your own Happy Place

 Activities: During my visualisation I did a few small activities to give a sense of pace, time passing and achievement.
 I chose activities that I found calming such as walking, resting and exploring.
 If you have a favourite activity – think about including it.
 I’ve provided some images of activities that I do – what activities might you include?

 Location: Where is your Happy Place going to be?
 To get inspired, look through old photos, a magazine of beautiful places, watch a holiday programme or even re-read a part of a book that you loved the setting of.
 The Location you choose is up to you.
 It can be somewhere you have never been before.
 As a child I enjoyed imagining rock climbing although I had never done it – I liked the idea of it and had seen it on TV so I would reproduce these images in my mind and use my imagination to get started.
 Once you have chosen your location there are some more things to consider – what time of day is it?
 Who else is with you?
 What is the weather like?
 What clothing or special equipment might you need?

 Senses: Use of senses can help to bring focus to your thoughts and make them feel more real by adding in the sense details such as taste, touch, sight, smell and sound.
 I like to start with my use of ‘sight’ but you can choose whatever sense works best for you.
 Perhaps think about how you already use your senses to understand and retain information about the world.
 Use that sense to bring depth and reality to your Happy Place.